karlyndiary/DA-Cheatsheet/Tableau/[07] Tableau Architecture.md

       - Extract
       - Live
     - Data Model
       - Join tables together using joins, relationships and union.
+    - Visualizations
+      - Tableau organizes the viz in three levels
+        - Worksheets: These worksheets can also be created using two data sources[Extract and live] together called Data Blending
+        -
   - Server
+    -
   - Consumer